Select lighter weight card stock or heavier weight

 tabs into upward position, then . . .

-. . . identify the center segment of each vertical
+. . . identify the center segment of each verticalperforation line and pay attention to it . . .

 . . . so that, as the sides are directed downward,